You don't always have to go to your doctor's office to have your blood pressure

 Blood pressure is a measure of the force of blood inside an artery.
 Fully

-Automatic digital blood pressure monitor shows Systolic, Diastolic and pulse
+Automatic Wrist Watch Design digital blood pressure monitor shows Systolic,

-Easy to use.
-Eliminates pumping.
-This device works by inflating a cuff around the upper arm to temporarily stop
+Compact design fits over your wrist like a watch.
+Easy to use wrist style eliminates pumping.
+This device works by inflating a cuff around the wrist to temporarily stop the

-the flow of blood in an artery.
-As air is slowly released from the cuff, the
+flow of blood in an artery.
+As air is slowly released from the cuff, the device

 • Stores 60 Readings To Monitor Your Health Over Time